BitEU/batch-chess/old_readme.txt

 Tested and works on:

-•Windows XP (Will most likely require a choice command download.
-Read below.)
+ï¿½Windows XP (Will most likely require a choice command download.
+Read below.) ï¿½Windows Vista ï¿½Windows 7
-•Windows Vista
-•Windows 7

 Windows Command Prompt is required to play.
 The choice command is also required.
 If you recieve an error regarding the choice command, or the input box